hanscappelle/video-license-plate-recognition/README.md

 # Video License Plate Recognition

+A python script that takes a video mp4 file as input and checks for license plates frame by frame resulting in outputting video with overlapped info and csv text file.

-## install dependencies
+## Install dependencies

-on mac using Python3 installed with home-brew.
-Note my system already had Python 3.13 installed which is too high for tensorflow
+Instructions for using on a mac using Python3 installed with homebrew.
+Note my system already had Python 3.13 installed which is too high for tensorflow.

 ```
 (venv) hcpl@Mac Video-LPR % python3 --version
 Python 3.13.5

 (venv) hcpl@Mac Video-LPR % python3 -m pip --version
-pip 25.1.1 from /Users/hcpl/Development/Video-License-Plate-Recognition-main/path/to/venv/lib/python3.13/site-packages/pip (python 3.13)
+pip 25.1.1 from /Users/hcpl/Development/video-license-plate-recognition/path/to/venv/lib/python3.13/site-packages/pip (python 3.13)
 ```

 See tensorflow installation info at https://www.tensorflow.org/install